Road maintenance works are prioritised using a number of criteria including:

 Operation Horizon is the name of our highway maintenance investment programme.
 Our works are set on an annual basis, and alongside this, we have a list of roads which we are considering for future years.

 More information about our current annual programme can be found on the Horizon webpage.

 - Highway prioritisation policy and criteria (401.2 KB)

-The criteria used to prioritise maintenance of roads, pavements and bridges.
+The policy and criteria used by our engineers to prioritise maintenance of roads, pavements and bridges

 - Highways Asset Management Strategy - June 2016 (1.7 MB)

 Our strategy identifying which assets should be the focus of maintenance and investment for the next 15 years